Demzy1/Project1-Build-Simon-Game/README.md

 ## Upcoming Features

 - Option to increase difficulty by adding more panels or decreasing flash duration.
-- Customizable sound effects for a personalized gaming experience.

 ## Challenge for The day
 Guess the names of the four artist used for each panel.